-- We have a history of operating losses and we may never achieve or maintain profitability. - Our consolidated audited financial statements for the fiscal year ended December 31, 2022 and our unaudited condensed interim consolidated financial statements for the three month period ended March 31, 2023, both include a "going concern" explanatory paragraph expressing substantial doubt about our ability to continue as an ongoing business for the next twelve months.
+- · We have a history of operating losses and we may never achieve or maintain profitability. - Our consolidated audited financial statements for the fiscal year ended December 31, 2023 and our unaudited condensed interim consolidated financial statement for the three month period ended March 31, 2024, both includes a "going concern" explanatory paragraph expressing substantial doubt about our ability to continue as an ongoing business for the next twelve months.
 Our consolidated financial statements do not include any adjustments that may result from the outcome of this uncertainty.
-If we cannot secure the financing needed to continue as a viable business, our shareholders may lose some or all of their investment in us. - In 2022, our independent registered public accountants identified three material weaknesses in our internal controls over financial reporting.
+If we cannot secure the financing needed to continue as a viable business, our shareholders may lose some or all of their investment in us. - In 2023, 2022 and 2021 our independent registered public accountants identified material weaknesses in our internal controls over financial reporting which have been partially remediated.
 If we are unable to remediate these material weaknesses, we may not be able to report our financial results accurately, prevent fraud or file our periodic reports as a public company in a timely manner.
-In 2021, our independent registered public accountants identified five material weaknesses in our internal controls over financial reporting, which have only been partially remediated.